sola-st/MorphQ-Quantum-Qiskit-Testing-ICSE-23/README.md

 **Inspect the warnings found during our empirical evaluation:**
 To see the warnings described in our empirical evaluation of the paper refer to the [`warnings/program_pairs`](warnings/program_pairs) folder.
-There you will find a subfolder for each program pairs which contains:
+There you will find a subfolder for each program pair which contains:
 - the source quantum program: `source.py`
 - the follow-up quantum program generated via metamorphic transformations: `follow-up.py`
 - the metadata of the generation of the program pair: `metadata.json`